-A: There is a large asteroid belt between the orbits of planets IV and V.
+A: There is a large asteroid belt between the orbits of Phantor and Zantor.

 V. Zantor: A gargantuan Class-A gas giant.
 Many astronomers classify this body as a brown dwarf "failed star" rather than a true planet.
-There are twelve major moons (seven with mining stations), 37 smaller moonlets, and millions of asteroids and rocks in orbit around this world.
+There are 12 major moons (seven with mining stations), 37 smaller moonlets, and millions of asteroids and rocks in orbit around this world.
 Many of them are rich in minerals.

-Planets of Star B:
+Planets of Star B